 The Saint Petersburg campus is located in the northern part of the city in a prestigious area close to the Gulf of Finland.
 The campus is close to Lakhta Centre in addition to Krestovskiy Island and Sestroretsk.

-CIS Tashkent is located in a cosy and modern residential area of “Cambridge Village” near the city centre in Almazar district.
+CIS Tashkent is located in a cosy and modern residential area of “Cambridge Residence” near the city centre in Almazar district.
 The innovative educational complex includes a school and a